Identifying Signs Your Boss Is Monitoring Your Computer at Work

 Conclusion

 In conclusion, being aware of the signs that indicate your computer might be monitored is crucial for maintaining your privacy in the workplace.
-By understanding the technical and legal aspects of workplace monitoring, you can take proactive steps to protect yourself.
+By understanding the technical and legal aspects of workplace monitoring, you can separate personal activity from work systems, review company policies, and raise concerns through appropriate internal or legal channels.
 Open communication with your employer and adherence to company policies can also foster a transparent and respectful work environment.

 Remember, while employers have legitimate reasons for monitoring employee activities, it's essential to strike a balance that respects both parties' rights and responsibilities.
 By staying informed and vigilant, you can navigate the complexities of workplace surveillance effectively.